St. Stanislaus Parish (Meriden, Connecticut): Gwara Merydeńska

 The immigration of Poles slowed tremendously after World War II, but continues to this day with new Polish parishioners often finding their way to St. Stanislaus in Meriden.

-As a Parish with a very long history in Polonia, the language spoken in Meriden is a lively and enjoyable one, but not particularly correct.
+As a Parish with a long history in Polonia, the language spoken in Meriden is a lively one, but not particularly correct.
 Meriden's Polish is the result of the mixing of the dialects and gwaras spoken before World War II, of the entrance of new words from a developing culture, and from the simple passage of time as language changes or is forgotten.
 A number of minor features of Polish vocabulary spoken in the first half of the 20th century have been retained in gwara merydeńska, which now sound archaic to modern Poles.

 Additionally, gwara merydeńska is largely half-na-pół, that is, a part Polish and a part English.
-Perhaps, the best example of this interesting and endearing form of Polish may be:
+Perhaps, the known example of this interesting and endearing form of Polish may be:

 "A policeman gave me a ticket on the highway."

 Which in modern Polish would appear as:

 "Policjant dał mi mandat na autostradzie."

 However, in a Polish typical of older Polonias in the United States, this may appear as:

 "Kap dał mi tiketa na hajłeju."

-Indeed, many Poles which come to an older Polish diaspora may at first find this half-na-pół language to just be an abomination of the beautiful and very complex Polish language, but many will find themselves slowly slipping into this almost unstoppable form of Polish; close contact with both languages makes this form of language often unpreventable.
-It has a certain history and character to it, which makes its existence somewhat pleasant, however, using this form of dialect with either visiting Poles or in the Fatherland sometimes leads to confusion.
-It may also be worth mentioning here that some words developed in Polonia before being sent back to Poland, where they are now commonplace and a true part of the Polish language.